VitorioTuckers/Odin-Calculator/README.md

 ## Description

-This is a simple vanilla JS calculator with basic functions for handling the event listeners,two arrays for handling current and previous calculator values, and a single object containing the actual calculations.
+This is a simple vanilla JS calculator with basic functions for handling the event listeners and calculator functionality,two arrays for handling current and previous calculator values, and a single object containing the actual operations.